Akrasr/AAI-Script-Editor-Europe-Edition/README.md

 Yeah, it contains some remnants of my Russian edition of this editor, that you can download with this link: https://drive.google.com/file/d/1oWDs0EjPMeM8Gaq0wFvabbdIRZIMIpjS/view?usp=sharing<br>
 Also, the program uses the characters that are available on this version of the game: https://drive.google.com/file/d/1x5t_K1rvFqAvnmQz0sO9xi-d6JVEbjJp/view?usp=drive_link<br>
 Oh, and also the program contains a bug of crashing when there's any tag after end line tag in the same line, so please be careful with endline tags.

+# Edit Menu doesn't work properly!
+Yeah, I know.
+I couldn't add normal undo/redo functions and DS centering function can be applied only in Russian Edition. (since it contains information about Russian Characters)<br>
+<b>BUT</b> you can use Centering button to adapt all bgm: 7 tags for your text. (bgm:7 - are tags used for centering.
+The last parameter means padding from the start.)